 So how do you know which type you have?
 There are tests which can tell you, but a simple way of determining the type of LDL in your blood is to look at the measurements of HDL and triglycerides.
 If your HDL number is low and your triglycerides one high, then your LDL is likely to be the dangerous, small dense type.
 If HDL is high and triglycerides low (as mine are), then your LDL is likely to be the benign kind.
 And high levels of HDL actually have a protective effect.
 Turns out, it’s the HDL and triglyceride numbers that are the best predictor of cardiovascular disease – not the LDL one.

-Having done this reading, I’m happy with my numbers.
+Having done this research, I’m now happy with my numbers.
 What bothers me is that my doctor doesn’t seem to understand them and that I had to listen to his standard lecture on healthy eating.
 Not impressed…